BCIT has tremendous strength

 Two years after the development of this plan, the world is at a critical inflection point.
 As a result of COVID-19, we are experiencing a dramatic acceleration of existing trends.

-Our faculty and staff are proud to work at BCIT, but many do not feel fully empowered.
-We face internal complexities, notably in processes and systems that constrain our effectiveness and agility and make it difficult to collaborate.
-We are also challenged by external forces.
-Learners and employees are more mobile and more diverse, and we know that they have alternatives.
-Against the backdrop of ongoing domestic post-secondary enrolment decline as the Canadian population ages, BCIT is facing competition from regional peers.
-And, while we have strengthened our brand, we continue to struggle with misconceptions about our portfolio of offerings, even within the province.
+But several challenges were also highlighted during the planning process initiated in 2017.
+Our faculty and staff are proud to work at BCIT, but many did not feel fully empowered.
+Legacy processes and systems constrained our effectiveness and agility and made it difficult to collaborate.
+Against the backdrop of ongoing domestic post-secondary enrolment decline as the Canadian population ages, BCIT was facing competition from regional peers.
+And, while we had strengthened our brand, we continued to struggle with misconceptions about our portfolio of offerings, even within the province.

 1. Proprietary online survey conducted by BCIT in September – October 2018; n=420 [107 non-affiliated employers and 313 members of BCIT’s Program Advisory Committees]